 Networks can learn to excel in incredibly difficult tasks.

 Their application ranges from smart email filters that can detect spam in your inbox to iPhone’s X facial recognition feature.

 Neural Networks allowed computers to beat humans in Go, the most complex game in the world and Doom, a legendary 3D shooter.

 And to help us communicate with the intelligent machines, a new discipline has emerged known as Natural Language Processing (NLP).

 Traditionally, computers are only capable of understanding the few programming/machine languages.
 NLP uses Deep Learning Networks to make spoken and written English (or any other human language) accessible to computers.

-The result of this tech is chatbots who can detect intent in your free-form speech and give adequate (and sometimes hilarious) answers.
+The result of this tech are chatbots who can detect intent in your free-form speech and give adequate (and sometimes hilarious) answers.
 The application of the tech ranges from virtual companions to digital lawyers and customer support agents.
 Some experts even view it as a viable replacement for the traditional Graphical User Interface.

 So don’t act surprised when all you’ll need to interact with a website on the Internet will be to talk to it.

 There’s no doubt that AI will be the most important tech of the 21st century.
 The only thing experts don’t fully agree on, is the extent of change to the face of each separate industry and to society as a whole.